sujayjag/MLProjectSite/index.md

 ## Introduction

 Professional tennis has seen numerous historic matches, tremendous athletes, and game-changing strategies over the past decade.
 This project aims to dive deep into this by examining a rich dataset encompassing a plethora of tennis matches.
-This dataset includes comprehensive details like match outcomes, betting odds, set and game outcomes, player statistics, court type, date, etc.
+This dataset includes comprehensive details like match outcomes, set and game outcomes, player statistics, court type, date, etc.

 ## Literature Review